-We discuss best practices for feeding bokashi to your worms in the next section.
+In the next section, we discuss best practices for feeding bokashi to your worms.

 Give it away

-If you find that you’re producing more bokashi than you can deal with, you can always give it away.
-Local gardens and community centers will gladly take the pre-compost off your hands and use it in their own outdoor spaces.
+If you’re producing more bokashi than you can deal with, you can always give it away.
+Local gardens and community centers will gladly take the pre-compost off your hands and use it in outdoor spaces.

-You could even offer it round your neighborhood – you never know what you might be offered in return!
+You could even offer it around your neighborhood – you never know what you might be offered in return!

 Can you feed bokashi to worms?

 Yes, you can absolutely feed bokashi to worms.
 Most worms actually love bokashi because it’s already half decomposed and teaming with microbes.
-The only thing to bear in mind is that because bokashi pre compost is quite acidic, you need to add something alkaline like eggshells to counteract this.
+The only thing to remember is that because bokashi pre-compost is quite acidic, you need to add something alkaline like eggshells to counteract this.